State Authorization Rules

-Because of the NC-SARA membership, as well as authorizations previously obtained from individual states and ongoing compliance with applicable state authorization rules, Texas State is now able to accept student enrollments for online and distance education courses from students who reside in all states except Pennsylvania and Delaware.
+Because of the NC-SARA membership, as well as authorizations previously obtained from individual states and ongoing compliance with applicable state authorization rules, Texas State is now able to accept student enrollments for online and distance education courses from students who reside in all states.

-However, the following states and districts do not authorize programs requiring an internship or practicum, so students from these states or districts may not enroll in an online degree program that requires an internship or practicum that takes place in the state or district: Kentucky, New York, and Washington, D.C.
+However, Alabama does not authorize programs requiring an internship or practicum, so students from Alabama may not enroll in an online degree program that requires an internship or practicum that takes place in Alabama.

 To view documentation of Texas State's compliance with state rules, download Texas State's comprehensive State Compliance Documentation (download Adobe's free PDF reader if you need it).